-The Board believes that the Group's success is reliant on the commitment of our employees.
+The Board believes that the Group's success is reliant on the commitment of our employees and the directors consider the implications of decisions made on them.
 We pride ourselves on our friendly and safe working environment.
 Employee feedback is sought through formal review processes and via the head of each department.
 Training is provided where necessary.